centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ![whois_privacy_page]({{ 'assets/images/whmcs/ispapi-registrar/whois_privacy_page.png' | relative_url }})

-### .CA WHOIS Privacy
+### TLD-specific WHOIS Privacy

-(Deprecated)

-The new Registrant related WHOIS Privacy for .CA domain names looks as follows (protection is enabled in the example):
+TLDs like .ca, .se, .nz offer a free Whois Privacy Service for Individuals provided by the Registry Provider.
+This Service is by default active and therefore protects Whois Data, but it can also be disclosed.

+This is accessible in WHMCS' Client-Area over Menu Entry "WHOIS Privacy".

 ![ca_whois_privacy]({{ 'assets/images/whmcs/ispapi-registrar/ca_registrant_whois_privacy.png' | relative_url }})